 3. Prep Your Customer Support

-Empower your customer support staff with the tools they need to help holiday shoppers shop effectively.
-Zendesk, Desk and Intercom offer powerful solutions that allow your employees to increase productivity while maintaining a high quality customer experience.
-For many people, getting help with their holiday gifts or purchases is the first time they interact with your organization.
+Empower your customer support staff with the tools to help holiday shoppers shop effectively.
+Zendesk, Desk, and Intercom offer powerful solutions that allow your employees to increase productivity while maintaining a high-quality customer experience.
+For many people, getting help with holiday gifts or purchases is their first interaction with your organization.
 Get started on the right foot.